Githelp-support/githelp/README.md

 To set up Githelp support for your open source project, follow these steps:

 1. Register your project on [Githelp](https://support.githelp.app/register).
-2. Choose to install our assistant and/or set up a custom support landing page for your particular project.
+2. Choose to install our assistant to Discord and/or set up a custom support landing page for your particular project.
 3. Encourage your repo members to join Githelp to make their support efforts compensated.

-**See how Githelp appears** on the Github site of for example [Cratis](https://github.com/Cratis/Chronicle).
+**See how Githelp appears** on the Github site of for example [Cratis Chronicle](https://github.com/Cratis/Chronicle).
 Follow their Githelp-badge to see their dedicated Githelp support-site.

 ## How it Works for Users of Support